pineapplemachine/mach.d/mach/readme.md

 Modules that don't nicely fit anywhere else.

+### mach.range

+An attempt to improve upon std.range and std.algorithm.

 ### mach.sdl

 Wraps SDL2 and OpenGL, providing a cleaner way to develop games and other graphical applications.